fumo2024/3DGS_project/README.md

 This repository is built based on the [official repository of 3DGS](https://github.com/graphdeco-inria/gaussian-splatting/).

+Some may argue that 3DGS is merely a 3D representation method rather than a generative model.
+Indeed, there is ongoing debate on this matter.
+In my implementation, I employ 3DGS as a model representation to accomplish 3D reconstruction tasks.
+The system takes a set of multi-view images as input and outputs a 3DGS representation, effectively functioning as a 3D generative model supervised by input images.

+The core training module of this system is a neural network model implemented in PyTorch, complete with forward computation and backpropagation.
+While it may not be considered a particularly deep model, it is substantially larger than traditional machine learning models.
+This scalability has only become feasible in recent years due to advancements in hardware.
+Thus, the project remains closely tied to the domain of deep generative models.

 ## Get Started
 ### Cloning the Repository
 first clone this repository, unlike the original 3DGS repository, the `diff-gaussian-rasterization` and `simple-knn` libraries are already in the repo, not as git submodules.